 OneSavings Bank (OSB) Increases Dividend to GBX 9.30 Per Share

-OneSavings Bank (LON:OSB) declared a dividend on Thursday, March 15th, Upcoming.Co.Uk reports.
-Investors of record on Thursday, March 22nd will be paid a dividend of GBX 9.30 ($0.13) per share on Wednesday, May 16th.
-This represents a yield of 2.47%.
+OneSavings Bank (LON:OSB) announced a dividend on Thursday, March 15th, Upcoming.Co.Uk reports.
+Investors of record on Thursday, March 22nd will be given a dividend of GBX 9.30 ($0.13) per share on Wednesday, May 16th.
+This represents a dividend yield of 2.47%.
 The ex-dividend date of this dividend is Thursday, March 22nd.
-This is an increase from OneSavings Bank’s previous dividend of $3.50.
-The official announcement can be viewed at this link.
+This is a positive change from OneSavings Bank’s previous dividend of $3.50.
+The official announcement can be accessed at this link.

-A number of brokerages recently commented on OSB.
-Credit Suisse Group reiterated an “outperform” rating and issued a GBX 490 ($6.93) target price on shares of OneSavings Bank in a research report on Monday, March 19th.
-Numis Securities reissued a “hold” rating and issued a GBX 398 ($5.63) price target on shares of OneSavings Bank in a report on Thursday, March 15th.
-Canaccord Genuity reissued a “buy” rating and issued a GBX 500 ($7.07) price target on shares of OneSavings Bank in a report on Thursday, March 15th.
-Peel Hunt raised shares of OneSavings Bank to a “buy” rating and set a GBX 445 ($6.29) price target on the stock in a report on Thursday, March 15th.
-Finally, Shore Capital reissued a “buy” rating on shares of OneSavings Bank in a report on Thursday, March 15th.
-Two research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and an average price target of GBX 471.27 ($6.66).

-TRADEMARK VIOLATION WARNING: “OneSavings Bank (OSB) Increases Dividend to GBX 9.30 Per Share” was originally published by Macon Daily and is the property of of Macon Daily.
-If you are reading this news story on another site, it was stolen and republished in violation of US and international copyright & trademark laws.
-The correct version of this news story can be viewed at https://macondaily.com/2018/04/12/onesavings-bank-plc-osb-to-issue-dividend-of-gbx-9-30-on-may-16th-updated-updated-updated.html.
+WARNING: This piece of content was originally published by Macon Daily and is the property of of Macon Daily.
+If you are viewing this piece of content on another publication, it was illegally stolen and republished in violation of US & international trademark & copyright legislation.
+The original version of this piece of content can be viewed at https://macondaily.com/2018/04/13/onesavings-bank-plc-osb-declares-dividend-of-gbx-9-30-updated-updated-updated.html.

 OneSavings Bank plc (OSB) is a United Kingdom-based lending and retail savings company.
 The Company operates through three segments: Buy-to-Let/SME, Residential Mortgages and Personal Loans.
 The Company provides Buy-to-Let mortgages secured on residential property held for investment purposes by experienced and professional landlords and commercial mortgages secured on commercial and semicommercial properties held for investment purposes or for owner occupation.